 Analyze the constraints and opportunities in each segment of the value chain and provide specific policy directions and strategies to improve the carabao industry, in general, and the specific value chains of selected carabao-based products, in particular.

-The project covers only two major carabao-based products which have big market potentials, carabao’s milk and milk products and meat and meat products.
-These products have been selected considering that there is an increasing demand for high-quality dairy and meat products, given the fast-changing consumer preferences, changing lifestyles, increasing human population, and increased household income in the country.
+The project covered only two major carabao-based products, which have big market potentials – carabao's milk and milk products; and meat and meat products.
+These products were selected based on the increasing demand for high-quality dairy and meat products, given fast-changing consumer preferences, changing lifestyles, increasing human population, and increased household income in the country.

-The study areas are Regions 6 (Negros Occidental and Iloilo), 7 (Bohol and Cebu), 8 (Leyte), and 10 (Bukidnon and Cagayan de Oro), and Davao City; Negros Occidental and Cagayan de Oro as demand centers, the remaining study sites as production areas.
+The study areas were Regions VI (Negros Occidental and Iloilo), VII (Bohol and Cebu), VIII (Leyte), X (Bukidnon and Misamis Oriental), and XIII (Agusan del Norte and Surigao del Norte); with Negros Occidental and Misamis Oriental (Cagayan de Oro City) as demand centers and the remaining study sites as production areas in the Philippines.

-Overview of the carabao and carabao-based products situation in the Visayas and Mindanao, with emphasis on global, national, and regional production (animal inventory stocks/heads, milk production and number of carabao slaughtered) and product forms;
+An overview of the carabao and carabao-based products situation with emphasis on global, national, and regional production and product forms;

-Nature and structure of the industry which focuses on the description and number of players in the value chain, value chain maps showing the key players and their functions, participation of women in the different activities and processes in the value chain, product and information flows, economic analysis, and nature of inter-firm relationships (horizontal and vertical integration);
+A description of the nature and structure of the industry, which focuses on the players and their functions in the value chain, role of women in the value chain, product and information flows, economic analysis, and nature of inter-firm relationships;

 An analysis of markets and market opportunities of carabao products;